 - Telegraph: A telegraph is a system for transmitting messages from a distance along a wire, especially one creating signals by making and breaking an electrical connection.

-- Sound recording: A sound recording is the act or process of making a record of sound; a film, disc, or tape recording of sound
+- Sound recording: A sound recording is an act or process of making a record of sound; a film, disc, or tape recording of sound.

 - Borrow or purchase an illustrated biography to read to the students.
 Here are some ideas: